-The 20th Anniversary Camp David will be held Thurs.
-August 15 through Sat.
-August 17, 2019.
+Camp David 21 will be held in August 2021, dates TBD, pending New York Racing Association calendar.
 Conference attendance is limited, Saratoga hotels sell-out quickly.
-If you did not receive an invitation to Camp David and believe you should attend, contact David Deutsch directly at firstname.lastname@example.org or 212-980-7800 x1.
+Register and reserve rooms early.
+If you did not receive an invitation to Camp David and believe you should attend, contact David Deutsch directly at email@example.com or 212-980-7800 x1.

-The conference fee payable by attendees of the three-day Saratoga Weekend is modest thanks to the support of our partners.
-For additional information about partnering with the Saratoga Weekend and heightening your organization’s profile at this opinion-leading event, contact email@example.com.
+The conference fee payable by attendees of the three-day Saratoga Weekend is modest thanks to the support of our partners and host.
+For additional information about partnering with The Saratoga Weekend and heightening your organization’s profile at this opinion-leading event, contact firstname.lastname@example.org.

 Directions to Saratoga Springs